JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

 ### IO-operations

-If they invoke IO-operations like printing, reading or writing from or to files, tasks give control back to the Julia scheduler.
-In this case the clock may proceed further before the operation has been completed and the task has got out of sync with simulation time.
-Processes therefore should enclose IO-operations in a [`now!`](@ref) call.
+Tasks must transfer critical IO operations to the clock with a [`now!`](@ref) call.
+When tasks invoke IO-operations like printing, reading or writing from or to files, directly, they give control back to the Julia scheduler.
+While the IO-operation continues the clock may advance with time and the task has got out of sync with simulation time.
+Processes therefore should enclose their IO-operations in a [`now!`](@ref) call.
 This will transfer them for execution to the clock, which must finish them before proceeding any further.

 ```julia
 function bad()                                   # bad: IO-operation DIY